UK Modern Slavery Act

 Slavery and Human Trafficking Statement

-For the year ended 31 December 2021
+For the year ended 31 December 2022

 The Smurfit Kappa Group (“SKG”, “The Group”) is committed to eliminating the risk of forced labour and human trafficking occurring in our direct operations and supply chain and we welcome the requirements set out in the UK Modern Slavery Act.
 We will continue to comply with the legislation but also making sure that our culture and actions continue to reflect a no tolerance approach to modern slavery.

-This statement relates to the financial year ending 31 December 2021.
+This statement relates to the financial year ending 31 December 2022.

 OUR BUSINESS

-Smurfit Kappa (‘SKG’), a FTSE 100 company, is one of the leading providers of paper‐based packaging solutions in the world, operating across 36 countries with around 48,000 employees in over 350 production sites and revenue of €10.1 billion in 2021.
-We are located in 23 countries in Europe and 13 in the Americas.
-In Europe we are the leader by production volume in corrugated packaging and containerboard and in Latin America, we are the only large-scale pan-regional player.
-More information on our locations can be found on our website at https://www.smurfitkappa.com/locations.
+Smurfit Kappa (‘SKG’), a FTSE 100 company, is one of the leading providers of paper-based packaging solutions in the world, operating across 35 countries with more than 47,000 employees in over 350 production sites and revenue of €12.8 billion in 2022.
+The Group headquarters is located in Ireland and we have subsidiary operations located in 22 countries in Europe and 13 in the Americas.
+SKG announced that it had completed its exit from the Russian market on 20 March 2023.
+In Europe we are the leader by production volume in corrugated packaging and containerboard and in Latin America, we are the only large-scale pan-regional player More information on our locations can be found on our website at https://www.smurfitkappa.com/locations.

 Our business in numbers: